-Governors will allocate funds to meet the needs of pupils with special educational needs to the sum of £6000 per child.
+School will allocate funds to meet the needs of pupils with special educational needs to the sum of £6000 per child.
 When a child requires a sum greater than £6000 per year to meet their needs, the SENDCO will request assessment by the local authority for an EHCP.

-The Intervention Team is a highly trained team of teachers and TAs who deliver intervention across the school.
+Our Teaching Assistants are highly trained and deliver intervention across the school.
 They maintain high levels of training to ensure that the quality of intervention reflects best practice.